 Historical Poetics at Princeton is a reading group comprised of Princeton University faculty and graduate students interested in historical poetics across several different fields of study—Early Modern, Eighteenth Century, Romantic, Victorian, and Modernism.
-Since 2018, the group has met twice each semester of the academic year to read and discuss a volume of poetry from the vantage point of historical poetics.
-Readings sometimes have based themselves off of what the national Historical Poetics Reading Group is reading, but more often orient themselves around current work participants are doing in historical poetics that they wish to discuss with the group.
+Since 2018, the group has met twice each semester of the academic year to read and discuss a volume of poetry and the questions it raises for approaches to scholarship that orient themselves around historical poetics.
+Readings have sometimes based themselves off of what the national Historical Poetics Reading Group is reading, but more often orient themselves around current work participants are doing in historical poetics that they wish to discuss with the group.

 October 17, 2018: E. Pauline Johnson

 - Pauline Johnson, The White Wampum (1895)

 - Pauline Johnson, selections from Flint and Feather (1912)

 Theodore Watts Dunton, preface to Flint and Feather (1912)

 Isabel Valency Crawford, “Malcom’s Katie” from Old Spookses Pass (1884)

 November 13, 2018: Anne Finch in the 18th and 19th Centuries

 Anne Finch, poems from Poems by Eminent Ladies (1755)